User Guide

 - Matches student contacts with the exact Telegram handle or Telegram handle that contain the keyword as a substring. e.g.

-will find the contact with the Telegram handlealex
+find te/Alwill find the contact with the Telegram handlealextoo.

 Examples: